zhang1229311553/learlab.github.io/index.md

 # Knowledge is data-driven

-We use learning analytics to generate insights about learning.
+We use data science to generate insights about learning that support AI-driven education interventions.

 {%
   include link.html